CodeP2/Number-Guessing-Game---Python-Project-No.1--TeamTreeHouse-/README.md

 # Number Guessing Game - Python Project No.1 (TeamTreeHouse)

 This is my 1st project
-I know it dosen't show the if the numbr is higher or lower but this might not be the best solution with ("Press 1 to continue") but for now its good I suppouse I was thinking about how to make it appear and chaning the order messes up my code so this might be the best solution for now altho I would like to know more, I was using my workshop for this project I couldn't fing anything much helpful for this project on google
+I know it dosen't show the if the number is higher or lower but this might not be the best solution with ("Press 1 to continue") but for now its good I suppouse I was thinking about how to make it appear and chaning the order messes up my code so this might be the best solution for now altho I would like to know more, I was using my workshop for this project I couldn't fing anything much helpful for this project on google